Here, with good news for Trump supporters.

 But there are some wild cards:

-The pace of economic growth and job creation.
+The pace of economic growth and job creation, which may suffer because of coronavirus.

 The next phase of trade negotiations with China.